Account Information page

 • Account Information layout block page - This is a page of the Account layout block type where main setting for the Account Information page are configured.

-• Edit account page - This page contains the settings for controls that enable portal members to edit their account information from the front end.
+• Detail page - The card page where the portal member will be able to view and manage their personal information from the front end.

 • Detail page layout block that will host the tabs.